How To Make The Perfect Custard

 400 ml Rice milk + 100 ml coconut milk combo if you want it richer

-NOTE: To make a delicious egg free custard heat 500 ml almond milk with 2 tablespoons honey or 100 % maple syrup + 2 teaspoons vanilla extract until almost boiling.
-Thicken with a slurry made from 2 tablespoons cornflour, arrowroot or kudzu then add a little nutmeg to finish.
+To make a delicious egg free custard - heat 500 ml almond milk with 2 tablespoons of honey or 100% maple syrup + 2 teaspoons vanilla extract until almost boiling.
+Thicken with a slurry made from 2 tablespoons of cornflour, arrowroot or kudzu then add a little nutmeg to finish.